 Provided that the relevant vesting date of an award of RSUs under the Treasury Plan shall have occurred, unless the Corporation and the Participant have agreed in the Participant's RSU Agreement to a different issuance and delivery schedule to follow vesting, the Corporation shall, as soon as practicable after the earliest to occur of (i) the date on which the Shares corresponding to a vested award of RSUs are required to be delivered in accordance with Article 6, and (ii) the date of delivery specified a written notice from the Participant to the Corporation requesting the delivery of the Shares corresponding to the vested award of RSUs, issue from treasury to such Participant the number of Shares required to be delivered to the Participant pursuant to such Participant's vested RSUs in the Participant's Account.
-The Corporation shall register and deliver certificates for such Shares to the Participant by first class insured mail, unless the Corporation shall have received alternative instructions from the Participant (through the Plan Administrator) for the registration and/or delivery of the certificates.
-For greater certainty, unless forfeited prior to such date, all Shares to be delivered to Participants following the vesting of RSUs shall be delivered to Participants no later than December 31st of the third calendar year following the Award Date of the RSUs awarded to the Participants, or such later date as may be permitted by applicable income tax laws.
+The Corporation shall register and deliver certificates for such Shares to the Participant by first class insured mail, unless the Corporation shall have received alternative instructions from the Participant (through the Plan Administrator) for the registration and/or delivery of RSUs shall be delivered to Participants no later than December 31st of the third calendar year following the Award Date of the RSUs awarded to the Participants, or such later date as may be permitted by applicable income tax laws.